Cube707/obsidian-dnd5e-character-sheet/exampleCharacterVault/Character.md

   The substance stays on the blade for 1 _min_ or until you hit a creature with the Dagger.
 - [[Net]]{.action}
   If a Large or smaller creature is hit with Net, it is restraint.
-  A creature within reach can attempt a DC 10 STR check or deal 5 _slashing{.icon-slashing}_ damage, to destroy the net.
+  A creature within reach can attempt a DC 10 STR check or deal 5 _slashing{.twicon-slashing}_ damage, to destroy the net.

 #### Non-damaging attacks